 Accessing User Management

 To access the user administration area, navigate to Admin > Users & Groups > Vault Users.
-You can also access the User object record list page from Admin > Business Admin or a custom User object tab, if available.
+You can also access the User object record list page from Business Admin > Objects > Users or a custom User object tab, if available.